11 Funny Stories in the Bible

 What's even funnier is that we don't read that Baalam jumped back aghast that a donkey would speak.
 He just got cranky and said, "You made a fool out of me, and if I had a sword, I'd kill you."

-But get this - it turned into a full fledged conversation.
-Listen up:
+Then it turned into a full-fledged conversation.